 Purchase your review stands tickets at any of these locations: Tickets will be available after Oct.
 5, 2023 at the Sun Bowl Association office and all Vista Market locations.

 Review Stands: The review stand is at 1600 Montana (Emergence Health Network).

 Parade Route: Montana Avenue; beginning at Ochoa and ending at Copia (2.7 miles)

-Anticipated Units: 100 units including floats, giant helium balloons, equestrian units, clowns, marching bands, drum and bugle corps units from Mexico, royalty, dignitaries, celebrity Grand Marshal, and a wide variety of specialty units from Mexican / Indian dancers to military ceremonial units.
+Anticipated Units: 100 units including floats, equestrian units, clowns, marching bands, drum and bugle corps units, dignitaries, celebrity Grand Marshal, and a wide variety of specialty units from Mexican / Indian dancers to military ceremonial units.

 Anticipated Crowd: Spectators line Montana Ave. each Thanksgiving morning to watch the largest community event in the Southwest.

 Click here for more information on our parade sponsor, Glasheen, Valles and Inderman Injury Lawyers: https://gvilaw.com/our-office-locations/el-paso/

 4150 Pinnacle Street